rapid7/insightconnect-plugins/plugins/rapid7_insightvm_cloud/help.md

 ## Troubleshooting

-*There is no troubleshooting for this plugin.*
+*This plugin does not contain a troubleshooting.*

 # Version History

+* 6.0.0 - Asset Search: Modify type of output field `new` when `comparison_time` input is used.
 * 5.0.0 - Vulnerability Search: fix malware_kits output and remove Asset Criteria input | Updated the documentation with links related to query builder and operators | Updated the SDK
 * 4.0.0 - Vulnerability Search: fix schema validation problem for exploits field
 * 3.3.0 - Asset Search: add filter fields: `current_time`, `comparison_time`
 * 3.2.0 - Add vulnerability search action
 * 3.1.0 - Add Cloud enablement to plugin | Updated exception information and error handling | Made status code output for Stop Scan and Get Scan actions more exact | Fix bug relating to empty inputs being passed in request body